murarimandal/murarimandal.github.io/_news/indomal.md

 ---
 layout: post
-date: 2024-12-17
+date: 2024-12-22
 inline: true
 related_posts: false
 ---

-Invited talk on "Machine Unlearning for Responsible AI" in IndoML 2024.https://indoml.in/pan-india-forum.php
+Invited talk on "Machine Unlearning for Responsible AI" at <a href="https://indoml.in/pan-india-forum.php" target="_blank">IndoML 2024</a>.